 Funerals with burials are running on average, $10,000.
 If you’re sure you want a burial rather than a cremation, some of the typical expenses include:

 Specific costs vary from one funeral home to another, seasonal variations, and regionally.
-The Midwest and Northeast portions of the country have the most expensive funerals.
+The midwest and northeast portions of the country have the most expensive funerals.
 Given these variations, it pays to investigate in your area.
 Here is a sample of the costs for funerals with burials:

 Most people can’t imagine a funeral without flowers.
 To get an elegant display, you may need to set aside $500-$700.
 Additionally, for many mourners, wreaths are essential.
 Wreaths are usually displayed around the casket, costing $100-$200 each.
 Casket wreaths can run $500-$700, depending on the florist, season, flowers used, and size.